-The Thanksgiving holiday weekend is upon us here in the US.
-I am looking forward to time with my extended family and hanging out with my daughters home from college.
+This weekend is the Thanksgiving holiday here in the US.
+With all the challenges regarding my back surgery and being apart from Angie, I am really looking forward to extended time with my family.
 So much to be thankful for this year as a freelancer.
-It has been another year of incredible creative projects, the opportunity to teach Games Studies again this past spring, a wonderful Gen Con experience with my family, prepping to once again teach Writing & Editing for Gaming in the Spring, joining Game Store Prophets podcast as a regular host, multiple game-related presentations at the University, and a stronger professional relationship with Stronghold Games.
+It has been another year of incredible creative projects working with Stronghold Games, a wonderful Gen Con experience with my family, and I had the opportunity to teach a new course this fall in collaboration with Chaosium, Tabletop Game Writing Lab, where the students and I are designing and publishing an adventure for the Call of Cthulhu rpg.
 I have been blessed this year as a gamer and a freelancer.

 Thanksgiving can be a great time to reflect on our lives, both the celebrations and the challenges.
 The celebrations are easy to remember and share, but the challenges teach us and help us grow.
 Through it all, be thankful always.